 Why Oral Health Matters for Pregnant Women

 Let's get right to the point.
 During pregnancy, the mouth matters.
 We want women to take the small yet important steps that will keep their teeth and gums healthy.
 Why?
 Because research shows that a woman's oral health during pregnancy is a good predictor of her newborn's risk for tooth decay.
 And mothers can (unintentionally) transmit to infants the bacteria that play the primary role in causing tooth decay.
+This is one of the many key points cited in this infographic.

 Although four in 10 pregnant women have tooth decay or gum disease, many of them are not getting dental care.
 They may not realize that getting dental services during pregnancy is both safe and important.
 Or they may not know the acidity level in the mouth rises during pregnancy, putting them at greater risk for tooth decay.
 In addition, hormonal changes during pregnancy can cause gums to swell and bleed more easily than usual.